 Bars vs. Pails:

-The bulk Pemmican packs contain 40 bars.
-Another option is the Pemmican pails.
+Pemmican is offered in both bars and pails.
 Some customers buy the pails and make their own "bars" by forming the pemmican in various sizes on wax paper.
 Then, the Pemmican is re-frozen and a variety of sizes are available (even snack size pemmican bars!) when quick energy boosts are needed.

 Your preference for storage will determine the pemmican's shelf life.
 We suggest the following storage guidelines to our customers:

 - Store pemmican bars and pails in the freezer for 2 years